Green MDIS is part of MDIS' efforts to be responsible to the environment.

 Green MDIS also explores and taps on initiatives and incentive schemes that spin off from the National Environment Agency, the Ministry of Environment and the Building and Construction Authority.

 Green MDIS has initiated a number of awareness campaigns on campus with staff and students.
-During the inaugural campaign organised in 2009, the following initiatives were implemented around MDIS Campus and at MDIS Dhoby Ghaut:
+During the inaugural campaign organised in 2009, the following initiatives were implemented around MDIS Campus:

 - Recycle bins were placed strategically around the campus to promote recycling.